scalameta/metals/docs/integrations/new-editor.md

 Consult the
 [LSP specification](https://microsoft.github.io/language-server-protocol/specification)
-to learn more more how LSP works.
+to learn more about how LSP works.
 Metals uses the following endpoints from the specification.

 ### `initialize`